drodil/op-api-rust-sdk/README.md

   to find possible lint errors and warnings
 - Always add tests to your functionality, prefer TDD.
 Use /tests/ folder.
 - Always run tests with `cargo test` before pushing to remote
+- Check that you have documented all public functionality with `cargo doc --open`

 ### Running tests